I wrote this poem for parents everywhere to remember not to be too busy to show affection to your children.

 but during that time, we need to slow down our pace,

-and give our munchkins a hug, a kiss or embrace.
+and give our children a hug, a kiss or embrace.

-Have you ever been around your children & realized that you hadn’t kissed or hugged them that entire day?
-It has happened to me a few times and it started to bother me so much, especially as I lay in bed one night, realizing that it is not right for a parent to forget to lovingly embrace her munchkins at least a few times each day.
-Nowadays I tell my kids to kiss & hug me as many times as they can in a day & it is especially important when they awaken in the morning & go to sleep at night.
-The older ones, act all shy & make it seem like its a big effort, but I see their smiles that they try to hide, because they truly love it!
+Have you ever been around your children and realized that you hadn’t kissed or hugged them that entire day?
+It happened to me a few times and it started to bother me a lot.
+As I lay in bed one night, I realized that it isn’t right for a mother to forget to embrace her children at least a few times each day.
+Nowadays I tell my kids to kiss and hug me as many times as they can during the day, especially when they awaken in the morning and go to sleep at night.
+The older kids act shy and make it seem like it’s a big effort, but I see the smiles they try to hide because they truly love it!

-Never underestimate the power of touch, your children will actually listen to you much better if you tell them to do something, while you stroke their cheek, have your hand on their shoulder or tousle their hair.
-Too many adults are aloof & stiff from being children that were not hugged & kissed enough (trust me I know a few).
-Hugging your children is comforting to both parent & child, but sadly forgotten far too much.
-If you make an effort to kiss & hug your little ones regularly, you will also lose that nagging guilt that some parents have, thinking they are never doing enough for their kids.
-It’s simple, the results are rewarding, & it’s beneficial.
+Never underestimate the power of a mother’s touch.
+Your children will listen to you better if you tell them to do something as you stroke their cheek, place your hand on their shoulder or tousle their hair.
+Too many adults are aloof and stiff from being children that were not hugged and kissed enough (trust me I know a few).
+Hugging your children is comforting to both parent and child, but sadly forgotten far too much in these busy times.
+If you make an effort to kiss and hug your little ones regularly, you will also lose that nagging guilt that some moms feel, thinking they are not doing enough for their child.
+It’s simple, the results are rewarding, and it’s beneficial for both.

-Prophet Muhammad SAW never held back his love for children and always expressed his fondness to them.
+Prophet Muhammad SAW never held back his love for children and always expressed his fondness for them.
 Abu Hurairah narrated:

 “I went along with Allah’s Messenger (SAW) at a time during the day but he did not talk to me and I did not talk to him until he reached the market of Banu Qainuqa.
 He came back to the tent of Fatimah and said, “Is the little chap (meaning Al-Hasan) there?”
 We were under the impression that his mother had detained him in order to bathe him and dress him and garland him with sweet garland.
 Not much time had passed that he (Al-Hasan) came running until both of them embraced each other, thereupon Allah’s Messenger (SAW) said, “O Allah, I love him; love him and love one who loves him.”
 (Muslim)